DanielDanRodr/hyperskill_Chattybot/readme.md

-This is just a read me file.

-Read me.
+This is my first real application, done in JetBrains Java for Beginners course.